Probation services officer

 About the job

 Tackling the root cause of offending is never going to be without its challenges.
 But helping someone turn their life around is immensely rewarding.

-- managing offenders throughout their conviction
+- managing offenders on probation throughout their conviction

 We want you, not your qualifications

 The role requires certain skills and experience, but for us, your personal qualities are just as important.
 To help people change, you’ll need to be empathetic, patient and resilient.

 - Experience of working with people who have social or personal difficulties

 - Worked or volunteered with non-profit organisations to help change lives

 - Be confident and competent at producing clear, accurate reports to demanding deadlines